 Authentically Get To Know Your Students

-My biggest tip for back to school is get to know your students as soon as possible and acquire the information directly from the source – your students!
+My biggest tip for back to school is to get to know your students as soon as possible and acquire the information directly from the source – your students!
 Middle school students are fairly accurate in their understanding of their skills, strengths, and areas for development.
 Don’t rely on last year’s report card as your only method of getting to know the learners in your classroom.

 Help Students Form New Peer Connections

 After you know your students, it’s important for them to get to know each other.
-In some cases, your students might have graduated with their peers through each grade, and already have best friends established.
-Sometimes students have best friends, but they are in a different class, and are struggling with whom to connect to in your class.
+In some cases, your students might have graduated with their peers through each grade and already have best friends established.
+Sometimes students have best friends, but they are in a different class and are struggling with whom to connect to in your class.
 Or perhaps, everyone is new and knows very few people.

-After breaking the ice with this activity, I have the students work on the Interview the Room Activity by conversing with two peers to know a bit more about each other.
+After breaking the ice with this activity, I have the students work on the Interview the Room Activity by conversing with two peers to learn a bit more about each other.
 I find students are much more open to discussing themselves if they already have a bit of a connection from mingling during Bingo.

-Meaningful First Week Tasks
+Meaningful First-Week Tasks

-To break up the time spent mingling and meeting new people, I give students activities they can complete independently to share a bit more about themselves as a person and learner.
+To break up the time spent mingling and meeting new people, I give students activities they can complete independently to share a bit more about themselves as a person and learners.
 One of my favourite ways to do this is in my Dear New To Me Teacher Letter Writing Activity.
-I provide students with sentence starters, included in the activity, and have students write me a properly formatted letter all about themselves.
-Ideas they might describe are their interests, about what languages they speak at home, and what their goals are for the year, among others.
+I provide students with sentence starters included in the activity and have students write me a properly formatted letter all about themselves.
+Ideas they might describe are their interests, what languages they speak at home, and what their goals are for the year, among others.

 Build in Time For Student Self Reflection

 I find that the first week or two of school can be overwhelming for everyone, but especially the students.
-Likely they are meeting several new teachers and classmates, sharing about themselves and learning about their peers, and relaying this information back to their parents and guardians at home who are anxiously awaiting the news that their children are happy and enjoying class.
+Likely they are meeting several new teachers and classmates, sharing about themselves and learning about their peers, and relaying this information back to their parents and guardians at home, who are anxiously awaiting the news that their children are happy and enjoying class.